 The Zyxel Device is an Ethernet gateway which provides fast Internet access.
-It has one 2.5 Gbps Multi-Gigabit Ethernet (GbE) WAN port that is backward compatible with standard 100 Mbps and Gigabit speeds.
-See Section 1.1.1 on page 16 for more information on Multi-Gigabit Ethernet.
+It has one 1 Gigabit Ethernet (GbE) WAN port that is backward compatible with standard 10/100 Mbps speeds.
 It also has four 1000 Mbps Ethernet LAN ports.